svkhrobbeck/svkhrobbeck/README.md

 # Sukhrobbek Soatov
 #### I am Front-End developer

 My name is Sukhrobbek Soatov, I'm 18 years old, I was born in 2005 in Samarkand.
 I'm a Front-end developer.
 I'm currently studying at Mohirdev.
-My goals are big, after finishing the course, I want to gain experience in a good company and work on myself.
+After finishing the course, I want to gain experience in a good company and work on myself.

 Skills: HTML, CSS, SCSS, Telegram Bot, Bootstrap, TailwindCSS, JS, Redux, Zustand, ReactJs